cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-insecure.md

 {% include {{ page.version.version }}/orchestration/kubernetes-simulate-failure.md %}

 ## Step 6.
 Stop the cluster

+{{site.data.alerts.callout_info}}
+If you want to continue testing this cluster, see [Operate CockroachDB on Kubernetes](operate-cockroachdb-kubernetes.html) for details on configuring, scaling, and upgrading the cluster.
+{{site.data.alerts.end}}

 To shut down the CockroachDB cluster, delete the resources you created, including the logs: